pulumi/docs/content/webinars/verify-your-infrastructure-on-deployment/index.md

     # Duration of the webinar.
     duration: 1 hour
     # Datetime of the webinar.
-    datetime: "WED JUN 3RD, 2020 AT 11:00AM PDT"
+    datetime: "WED, JUNE 3, 2020, 11:00 AM PDT"
     # Description of the webinar.
     description: |
         With Pulumi you can add infrastructure tests and policies to your CircleCI pipelines using your favorite programming languages.

-        Angel Rivera and Chris Smith will walk you through best practices for application developers, DevOps, and SREs to keep configuration mistakes from reaching production.
+        Angel Rivera and Chris Smith walk you through best practices for application developers, DevOps, and SREs to keep configuration mistakes from reaching production.

     # The webinar presenters
     presenters: